Earth Day was almost called something else entirely - NewsBreak

 (NEXSTAR) – The founders of Earth Day had a clear vision in mind when planning the first national observance.
 What they didn’t have was a catchy name.

 Carson’s book “represented a watershed moment,” EarthDay.org writes on its official site.
-But it wasn’t until January 1969 — following the devastating effects of the Santa Barbara oil spill, which dumped well over 3 million gallons of crude oil into the Santa Barbara Channel — that serious action was taken.500 pounds of marijuana spilled onto Missouri highway on 4/20
+But it wasn’t until January 1969 — following the devastating effects of the Santa Barbara oil spill, which dumped well over 3 million gallons of crude oil into the Santa Barbara Channel — that serious action was taken.

 Upon learning of the spill, U.S. Sen. Gaylord Nelson, of Wisconsin, was inspired to coordinate a national campaign to further promote awareness of the growing environmental movement.
 Together with Republican Congressman Pete McCloskey, Nelson began efforts to plan “teach-ins” at college campuses across the country, hiring Harvard grad student Denis Hayes to help organize the first nationwide teach-in on April 22, 1970.